Polynomial Siegel disks are typically Jordan domains: Proof of Key Lemma 1

-Suppose in addition that $Y$ has $C_1$-bounded linear geometry for some $C_1 > 1$, that is, Then there is a $K$-qc homeomorphism $F: P \to Q$ such that when restricted to the corresponding edges, $F$ is a linear map and
+Suppose in addition that $Y$ satisfies the $C_1$-bounded linear condition for some $C_1 > 1$, that is, Then there is a $K$-qc homeomorphism $F: P \to Q$ such that when restricted to the corresponding edges, $F$ is a linear map and

-where $C > 1$ is a constant depending only on $C_0$, $C_1$ and $l$. \end{lem}
+where $\lambda > 1$ is a constant depending only on $C_0$, $C_1$ and $l$. \end{lem}

 \begin{proof} Let $A$ and $B$ denote the two vertices of the bottom side of $P$.
 Let $A'$ and $B'$ denote the two corresponding vertices of the bottom side of $Q$.

 If $l = 1$, then the lemma is implied by Lemma~\ref{fundamental square}.